-Suppose the website reveals that you have arrearages of $7,000, and that you enter into a settlement of your workers’ compensation case for $50,000 with 20% deducted for attorneys’ fees.
+Suppose the website reveals that you have arrearages of $7,000 and that you enter into a settlement of your workers’ compensation case for $50,000 with 20 percent deducted for workers’ comp lawyer Philadelphia fees.
 Normally, you would receive $40,000, but because of the arrearages, they will be deducted, leaving you with $33,000.

-If you have arrearages, depending on the amount and the county in which you have the outstanding child support order, the family court may have entered a “non-disbursement order” which means that any money in your workers’ compensation case cannot be disbursed to you until this order has been vacated – or set aside – by the court.
-So once your settlement is approved by the workers’ compensation judge, or the judge issues a decision granting you benefits, your lawyer will have to contact the family court and take steps to ensure that the non-disbursement order is vacated.
+If you have arrearages, depending on the amount and the county in which you have the outstanding child support order, the family court may enter a “non-disbursement order.”
+This means that any money in your workers’ compensation case cannot be disbursed to you until this order has been vacated by the court.
+Once your settlement is approved by the workers’ compensation judge, or the judge issues a decision granting you benefits, your workers’ compensation lawyer Philadelphia PA will have to contact the family court and take steps to ensure that the non-disbursement order is vacated.
 In some counties, the family court may also require you to pay part of your award for workers’ compensation benefits to cover future child support payments so that you don’t fall behind on your monthly payments.

-One exception to the requirement that a child support statement and lien search must be submitted to the workers’ compensation judge is if you will receive $5,000 or less as a result of a settlement of your claim or a favorable decision by the judge.
+There is one exception to the requirement that a child support lien on insurance settlement and lien search must be submitted to the workers’ compensation judge.
+This is if you receive $5,000 or less as a result of a settlement of your claim or a favorable decision by the judge.